 Nancy Baten: Dressing for the Windy Netherlands

 The fashion blogger of Nancy’s Fashion Style lives in the Netherlands.
 At this time in the year, this means weather-wise cool winds from the North Sea as the ocean warms slower than the land.
 This situation leads to blue skies with fluffy white clouds that sometimes bring showers.
 They seam to be aligned like pearls on a necklace.
 The distance from one cloud string to the other depends on the wind shear.
-Given the windy shower-prone condition layering is needed to be able to adjust to stay comfortable.
+Given the windy shower-prone conditions the Dutchs have adapt their clothes to their climate.
+Layering permits adjustment of the outfit to stay comfortable.
 The light may be bright.
-Nancy Baten tackles the challenge in an orange knit top, cropped jacket and floral skirt.
+Nancy Baten tackles these challenge in an orange knit top, cropped jacket and floral skirt.
 Sunnies keep her eyes safe, and sandals can take a shower.
-Afterwards the wind just blow dries the feet.
-More on the adaptation of Dutch clothes to climate.
+Afterwards the wind just blow-dries the feet.
+More on the .

 Emma Peach of Style Splash lives in the UK that also faces moderate maritime climate like the Netherlands.
 This climate is a typical marine Westcoast climate which requires dressing like in the Pacific Northwest of the US.
 Emma dons two of the new trends, neon and animal print.
 She opted for zebra.